 Employees will be able to get their work done when it’s best suitable for both of you.
 For example, they can be available during crucial times, work a certain number of hours, or choose when to work.

 Closed offices and fixed hours are not for everyone.
-A Virtual office makes it possible to work from anywhere at any time, and this means they can work while waiting for the kids to go back from school, work while traveling, work from a co-workspace, or work from a café.
+A Virtual office makes it possible to work from anywhere at any time, which means they can work while waiting for the kids to go back from school, work while traveling, work from a co-workspace, or work from a café.

 10- More Productivity